SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 ### Device Handler: Ecobee Thermostat
-Supports the following capabilities (tagging capabilities not listed):
+Supports the following capabilities (tagging capabilities not listed).
+Follow the links for more details on each capabability:
 * capability "Thermostat"
 * capability "Temperature Measurement"
 * capability "Motion Sensor"